DLR-RM/BlenderProc/examples/bop_object_physics_positioning/README.md

       "module": "loader.BopLoader",
       "config": {
         "bop_dataset_path": "<args:0>/lm",
-        "split": "val",
+        "model_type": "",
         "mm2m": True,
+        "sample_objects": True,
+        "num_of_objs_to_sample": 3,
+        "add_properties": {
+          "cp_physics": True
+        },
+        "cf_set_shading": "SMOOTH"
+      }
+    },
+    {
+      "module": "loader.BopLoader",
+      "config": {
+        "bop_dataset_path": "<args:0>/<args:1>",
         "model_type": "",
+        "mm2m": True,
         "sample_objects": True,
-        "amount_to_sample": 8,
+        "num_of_objs_to_sample": 10,
         "obj_instances_limit": 1,
         "add_properties": {
           "cp_physics": True
+        },
+        "cf_set_shading": "SMOOTH"
       }
-      }
     },
 ```

 * Here we are sampling BOP objects from 3 different datasets.
-* We load 2 random objects from T-LESS and ITODD datasets, and 8 objects from LM dataset.
+* We load 3 random objects from LM and T-LESS datasets, and 10 objects from the dataset given by `"<args:1>"` (e.g. ycbv in this case).
-* Note `"obj_instances_limit": 1` parameter for LM data which dictates that each sampled object from this dataset must be unique in this scene, while this parameter is omitted for T-LESS and ITODD, which means that potentially those objects may have duplicates due to the process of sampling.
+* `"cf_set_shading": "SMOOTH"` sets the shading for these corresponding objects to smooth.
+This looks more realistic for coarser + curved meshes.
+For T-LESS and ITODD it should be ommited in favor of flat shading which appears more realistic on edgy objects.
 * Note that each loader loads the camera intrinsics and resolutions of each dataset, thus each subsequent `BopLoader` module overwrites these intrinsics.
-In this example, LM-dataset intrinsics are used when rendering.
-If required, they can be overwritten by setting `resolution_x / resolution_y / cam_K` in the camera or global config.
+In this example, `"<args:1>"`(ycbv) dataset intrinsics are used when rendering.
+If required, they can be overwritten by setting `resolution_x, resolution_y, cam_K` in the camera sampler or global config.

 ### Material Manipulator